clakmurrick/PioT/README.md

 # PioT
 A central interface for Raspberry Pi management as it relates to IoT.
+It's a Pi of Things!

 The software will allow you to connect multiple Pi's in a network together, to allow use from one interface, rather than many.